 Units with modes Online timetabled and Online flexible are available for any student to self-enrol and study online.

 Units available in Online Restricted mode have been adapted for online study only for those students who require the unit to complete their studies and who are unable to attend campus owing to exceptional circumstances beyond their control.
 To be enrolled in a unit in Online Restricted mode, students should contact their Student Advising Office through askUWA

 Click on an offering mode for more details.

 - This unit provides detailed coverage of best practice in the assessment and diagnosis of Autism Spectrum Disorder (ASD), in the context of the Australian National Guideline for the Assessment and Diagnosis of ASD.
 Students also develop a detailed understanding of the DSM-5 criteria for ASD, and the application of these criteria to ASD diagnosis across the lifespan.

 - 6 points

-- Indicative assessments in this unit are as follows: (1) creating wiki website entries; (2) blog; and (3) case study.
+- Indicative assessments in this unit are as follows: (1) blog; (2) oral presentation; and (3) essay.
 Further information is available in the unit outline.